raspy135/Qun-mk2/README.md

 SHIFT + LOOPER STOP | Delete all track recordings in the current scene, reset recording length REC + NO | Cut or Copy Looper track
 REC + OK | Paste Looper track
 REC + PARAM | Open UNDO list.
 Select the top item to undo the last sample recording for the track.
 Select the second item to undo the last sequcener recording.
-Shift + OK to preview the sound.
+SHIFT + OK to preview the sound.
 MODE PLAY + PARAM + turn dial | Parameter Lock Morphing

 ## Sequencer overview